JuliaLang/julia/CONTRIBUTING.md

  - use lower case with underscores for method names
  - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible
+ - no newline after function signature
+ - no newline before function end

 #### General Formatting Guidelines For C code contributions